 Report by Sally O’Donnell

 In their petition, John Cramp, James Sadler and other owners of the Consent recounted how in 1642 they had lost cargo worth £15,200 when the ship was waylaid by ‘subjects of the King of Spain’.
 In 1655 letters of reprisal to secure reparation for their great losses were granted but never executed because Cramp was away at sea.
 They asked that the letters be executed now or that their interests be secured as part of any accommodation that might be reached between the Commonwealth and Spain.
+According to a Calendar of State Papers entry, this petition was likely received by the Council of State in February 1660, just a few months before Charles II returned to England in May.

 There is a mention in Letters and Papers relating to the Navy, for 26 March 1653, of a contract between William Swyer and the Navy Commissioners ‘for hire of the Consent of London, 280 tons, for six months at 110/-’.
 In April 1653 Jonathan Taylor of Shadwell recommends the Admiralty Commissioners to appoint Roger Read as lieutenant of the Consent of London.